 7. Balls: Slice the watermelon in half crosswise or lengthwise.
 Use a melon baller to scoop out the flesh.

 8. Cubes: Slice the watermelon in half crosswise, and cut off the rind.
 Cut the peeled half into 1-inch or larger slices.
 Stack two or three slices and cut into strips, then cut across the strips to make cubes.
 Make all of your cuts the same width to make the best looking cubes.
+Use the cubes in classic watermelon salads, or skewer them to make this clever Watermelon Salad on a Stick.

 9. Watermelon boat: For best results, use a watermelon with a thick rind.
 Draw a line around the outside of the melon and use it as a cutting guide to slice the watermelon in half crosswise or lengthwise.
 Optional: Use a small, sharp knife to make a zig zag cut.
 Scoop out the flesh and set aside.
 Turn each half over and slice off a bit off the bottom to make a flat surface so the bowl can stand up.
 Be sure not to cut off too much or you'll cut into the hollow of the bowl.
 Now you can use it to serve watermelon salad or watermelon soup.
-So meta.

 10. Watermelon basket: This watermelon fruit bowl is a more decorative take on a basic watermelon boat.
 It's actually easier to make than it looks, as you'll see in this step-by-step demo from West of the Loop.